Coazzolo: a dream of 4 km² between Langhe and Monferrato.

 The best opportunity to taste it is the Palio of the Cougna Festival (Sagra del Palio della Cougnà), an event that animates the streets and courtyards of Coazzolo in the month of October.

 To be seen.

-Privileged points of the territory are the Natural Amphitheater, placed at the western entrance of the village, built to emboss on the valley and used for theatrical performances, concerts and artistic performances, the Giant Blue Bench, installed near the cemetery thanks to a generous donation of Michele Chiarlo farm, and the Pastels Vineyard (Vigna dei Pastelli), artistic installation in the vineyard with rows made of giant pencils.
+Privileged panoramic points of the area are the Natural Amphitheatre, the Giant Blue Bench, and the Pastels Vineyard (Vigna dei Pastelli), an artistic installation in the vineyard with rows of giant pencils.

-During the twenty years of fascism the municipality of Coazzolo was merged with Castagnole delle Lanze, at that time in the province of Alessandria (the province of Asti was born then in 1935).
+During the Fascist period, the municipality of Coazzolo was merged with Castagnole delle Lanze, at the time in the province of Alessandria.

-With the fall of the regime the two municipalities returned autonomous.
+It was only after the fall of the regime that the two municipalities regained their autonomy.